AntoineG92/autoencoder-ratings-recovery/README.md

 # goodreads-recommender

 ## Objectives
-This project contains a deep learning autoencoder applied to the inference of unobserved rating data, implemented with Tensorflow 2.0.
+In this project, I have build a deep learning autoencoder applied to the inference of unobserved rating data, implemented with Tensorflow 2.0.
 The data comes from the public release of 53k+ users ratings of 10k books from Goodeads.com.
-This model is inspired frm the reference paper *"Hybrid Recommender System Based on Autoencoders"* which is available [here](https://hal.inria.fr/hal-01336912v2/document).
+This model is inspired from the reference paper *"Hybrid Recommender System Based on Autoencoders"* which is available [here](https://hal.inria.fr/hal-01336912v2/document).

 ### Background
-#### Introduction to autoencoder-based recommenders
+#### A word on autoencoders applied to user/item ratings
 Given a sparse user/item matrix of ratings, an Encoder layer learns a compressed representation of this input matrix.
 Then, given this latent representation, a Decoder layer learns to reconstruct a dense matrix of ratings of the same size as the input matrix.
 The combination of Encoder-Decoder aims at recovering the unboserved user/item ratings.

 This network has two specificities :